Crossroads (British TV series): Central era

-Despite having maintained its ITV franchise at the end of 1981, ATV was ordered by the IBA to reform into Central Independent Television, which took over the franchise on 1 January 1982 and was thought to show limited enthusiasm for the programmes it inherited.
+Despite having maintained its ITV franchise at the end of 1981, ATV was ordered by the IBA to reform into Central Independent Television, which took over the franchise on 1 January 1982 and was thought to show limited enthusiasm for the programs it inherited.
 Further changes were introduced in March 1985, when new filming locations, sets and characters were introduced.
 Storylines began to revolve around new motel owner Nicola Freeman (Gabrielle Drake), and long-term characters like David and Barbara Hunter (Ronald Allen and Sue Lloyd) were axed.
 The theme tune was also updated, and the opening titles replaced with a longer version.
 Finally, the show was renamed Crossroads Motel – although this fact was never formally announced by the show's production team, and the word "Motel" was simply incorporated into the opening titles.
 The closing titles, which had scrolled in horizontal and vertical 'crossroad' directions since the first episodes, were replaced with conventional scrolling credits.

 In 1986, William Smethurst took over as producer following the dismissal of his predecessor, Philip Bowman.
 Smethurst had been brought in by Central Television's new head of drama, Ted Childs, and ordered changes aimed at improving production values and creating a wittier, more upmarket serial.
-Smethurst shifted the narrative centre to the nearby village of King's Oak, and yet more long-running characters, including fan favourites Diane Hunter (Susan Hanson) and Benny Hawkins (Paul Henry), were dropped; as with earlier changes, this was unpopular with viewers, who telephoned Central in protest.
+Smethurst shifted the narrative centre to the nearby village of King's Oak, and yet more long-running characters, including fan favorites Diane Hunter (Susan Hanson) and Benny Hawkins (Paul Henry), were dropped; as with earlier changes, this was unpopular with viewers, who telephoned Central in protest.
 Smethurst gained the nickname "Butcher Bill" but was unfazed, having successfully reversed the declining fortunes of BBC radio soap The Archers.
 Smethurst insisted he only got backlash because his was the name the public knew.

 Further changes included the series being renamed Crossroads Kings Oak for a time, with the intention in the future of shortening this to merely King's Oak.
-However, this final change was overtaken in June 1987 by Andy Allen, Central's director of programmes, who chose to axe the series.
+However, this final change was overtaken in June 1987 by Andy Allen, Central's director of programs, who chose to axe the series.
 The familiar theme tune was replaced in September 1987 by a new theme composed by Max Early and Raf Ravenscroft.
 New titles were introduced to accompany the new theme, which featured stills of King's Oak and the new King's Oak Country Hotel.
 Michele Buck guided the show through its final few months on air as series producer, with William Smethurst still on hand as executive producer.

 In January 1988, the series was reduced to only two episodes a week, with Crossroads King's Oak finally coming to an end on 4 April 1988 (the Easter bank holiday).
 The last, extended episode saw the only remaining original character, Jill Chance (Jane Rossington), riding off with her new lover John Maddingham (Jeremy Nicholas).
 Asked what name she would give the hotel she would be running in her new life, the character remarked, a little sadly, "I always thought Crossroads was an awfully good name".